REStud/data-editor/index.md

 # Hero section

-title: The Review of Economic Studies Data Editor website
+title: The Review of Economic Studies Data Editor
 description: Information and guidelines about reproducible research from the Data Editor of the Review of Economic Studies.

 # Author box